 Venture Strategies for Health and Development works towards stabilizing global population by securing women’s freedom to choose their family size.
-We invite you to visit one or both of our main programs: The OASIS Initiative and Optio.
+We invite you to visit one or both of our main programs: Optio and The OASIS Initiative.

 Optio aims to improve the reproductive health options of women around the world.
 Through harm reduction strategies and advocacy for policy change, we empower women with the knowledge and tools needed to control their fertility and improve their reproductive health.

-The OASIS Initiative aims to build the evidence base and local leadership necessary to overcome the most serious development challenges in the Sahel region of Africa.
+The OASIS Initiative aims to help accelerate a demographic transition in the Sahel region of Africa.
 Our three pillars are: educate and empower adolescent girls, expand access to voluntary family planning, and adapt agriculture to climate change.

 Past Work: Misoprostol